Bachelor year 2.

 Course schedule details can be found in the BA2 time schedule.

 The course load will be distributed as follows:

 Assignments and essay (1,5 ec).

 Final paper (50%).

 A retake is only possible for the final paper, provided that the assignments and poster have been submitted and the presentation has been given.

 For more information about his course, please contact G.D.J.
-Llanes Ortiz.
+(Genner) Llanes Ortiz.